xwmx/nb/README.md

   notes count

 Description:
-  Print the number of notes files in the current repository.
+  Print the number of items in the current notebook.
 ```

 #### `delete`